shayel/pypearls/README.md

 pearls.py
 =========

-Short functions I consider missing from Python's standard library
+Short functions I consider missing from Python's standard library.
+To use, just copy into your project(s).